microsoft/language-server-protocol/_specifications/lsif/0.5.0/specification.md

 - a special `packageInformation` vertex got emitted to point to the corresponding npm package information.
 - the npm moniker refer to the package name.
-- its `unique` value is `scheme` denoting that the monikers indentifier is unique acroos all `npm` monikers.
+- its `unique` value is `scheme` denoting that the monikers identifier is unique across all `npm` monikers.
 - since the file `index.ts` is the npm main file the moniker identifier as no file path.
 The is comparable to importing this module into TypeScript or JavaScript were only the module name and no file path is used (e.g. `import * as lsif from 'lsif-ts-sample'`).
 - the `attach` edge points from the npm moniker vertex to the tsc moniker vertex.